p53/louketo-proxy/docs/building.md

 Once completed you will find distribution archives in the `release` folder.

-## Starting Louketo
+## Starting Gatekeeper

-To start Louketo Proxy during development first build as specified above, then run:
+To start Gatekeeper during development first build as specified above, then run:

     bin/gatekeeper

 ## Working with the codebase

-We don't currently enforce a code style in Louketo, because Go already have tools to ensure that code is properly formatted.
+We don't currently enforce a code style in Gatekeeper, because Go already have tools to ensure that code is properly formatted.
 Before submitting any pull request, please run:

     make format && make lint